Overview

 Stress management

 Chronic stress can cause Fasciculations.
-Therefore engaging in stress-relieving practises like yoga, meditation, or deep breathing techniques might help prevent them.
+Therefore engaging in stress-relieving practices like yoga, meditation, or deep breathing techniques might help prevent them.

 Sleep